fdwr/sigkill.dk/writings/smoothies.md

 Tastes a bit like red berry juice, but with the spiciness of kiwis.
 *Way* too many seeds.

+### Cucumber and spinach

+* A couple of Kiwi

+* Half a cucumber

+* Lots of spinach

+* Pineapple juice

+Not very sweet, but an acceptable way to ingest lots of vegetables.
+The kiwis help make the taste more interesting.

 ## Awful

+### Grapefruit spinach

+* A peeled grapefruit.

+* Two handfuls of spinach.

+* Some apple juice.

+* A bit of soy milk, just to thin it further.

+* Ice cubes.

+* A banana.

+Much more bitter than I expected.

 ### Orange with peel